Mommie Dearest (film): Plot

-Joan sends Christina to Flintridge Sacred Heart Academy, where she is allowed no contact with the outside world.
-Joan marries Alfred Steele, CEO of Pepsi Cola, moves to New York City, and pressures him to go into debt to fund their lavish lifestyle.
-After his death, the Pepsi board of directors tries to force her to resign, but Joan threatens to publicly badmouth the product if they do not let her retain her position.
+Joan sends Christina to Flintridge Sacred Heart Academy and marries Alfred Steele, the president of Pepsi-Cola.
+Soon, Joan and Alfred move to New York City, and the construction of their new apartment drives him into debt.
+Following Alfred's sudden death, the Pepsi board of directors tries to force Joan to resign, but she threatens to speak out publicly against the company if they do not let her retain her position.

-After graduating from Flintridge, Christina rents an apartment in Manhattan, and is acting in a soap opera.
-When Christina is hospitalized for an ovarian tumor, she is temporarily replaced on the show by her visibly drunk mother.
-Joan dies of cancer in 1977, and Christina and Christopher learn she has disinherited them both.
-Christopher says their mother has the last word, as usual; Christina says, "Does she?".
+Joan visits Christina, now a young adult, in her apartment in Manhattan and gives her a pearl necklace, which moves Christina to tears.
+Christina eventually lands a major role in a soap opera, which Joan watches every day.
+However, when Christina is hospitalized for an ovarian tumor, she is temporarily replaced by Joan, who is decades older than the character.

+Years later, after Joan's death in 1977, Christina and Christopher attend the reading of her will and learn that Joan has disinherited them both.
+Christopher remarks that their mother always "has the last word", and Christina asks, "Does she?"